 - Fluid discharge

-If you believe you are experiencing the symptoms of a rectal fistula, the physicians at Tampa General Hospital’s Endoscopy Center can help diagnose the condition and formulate a rectal fistula treatment plan for you.
-We are proud to have been named one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report in 2017-18.
-To find a gastroenterologist who can diagnose and treat your condition, use Tampa General Hospital’s Physician Finder or call 1-800-833-3627.
+If you believe you are experiencing the symptoms of a rectal fistula, the physicians at Tampa General Hospital’s Endoscopy Center can help diagnose the condition and formulate a rectal fistula treatment plan specifically for you.
+We have an expert team of gastroenterologists, physicians, nurses and even cancer specialists who are standing by to help guide your treatment and provide world-class care.
+Additionally, we are proud to have been named one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report in 2019-20.